kubefleet-dev/kubefleet-cookbook/approval-request-metric-collector/README.md

    - Cluster-scoped resource on the hub
    - Name must exactly match the ClusterStagedUpdateRun name
    - Example: If your UpdateRun is named `example-cluster-staged-run`, the tracker must also be named `example-cluster-staged-run`
-   - Contains a list of workloads (name + namespace) to monitor across all clusters in each stage
+   - Contains a list of workloads (name, namespace, and kind) to monitor across all clusters in each stage

 2. **StagedWorkloadTracker** (for StagedUpdateRun)
    - Namespace-scoped resource on the hub